teemuteemu/truffle_react_redux/README.md

 # React + Redux Truffle Box

-This box comes with everything you need to start using smart contracts from a react app.
+This box comes with everything you need to start using smart contracts from a basic React + Redux app.
 This is as barebones as it gets, so nothing stands in your way.

+This repo is a clone of the official React Truffle box - just adding Redux for client side state handling and OpenZeppelin library for secure Solidity contracts.
+It's nothing fancy, I'm still learning this stuff.

 ## Installation